rticommunity/connextdds-py/docs/source/building.rst

 - Python 2.7, Python3.x with pip or pip3 respectively
 - RTI Connext DDS 5.3.1, 6.0.x

-**Note: On certain platforms (ie Ubuntu 20.04 LTS), you must explicity mention what python version you are using.
+**Note: On certain platforms (ie Ubuntu 20.04 LTS), you must explicitly mention what python version you are using.
 To do so, just use pip3 or python3 in place of pip or python**